 The important work of the Wilson Center has been made possible by the vision and support of our benefactors, Helene T. Wilson and her husband, Grant M. Wilson.
 The Center celebrates and honors the legacy of Helene and Grant, entrepreneurs, philanthropists and dedicated community leaders, who are remembered for their extraordinary generosity and their enthusiastic entrepreneurial energy and vision.

-Helene Wilson is a 1966 Pace graduate who majored in marketing and has founded and still operates gift and home accessory stores on Cape Cod.
+Helene Wilson was a 1966 Pace graduate who majored in marketing who founded and operated gift and home accessory stores on Cape Cod.
 Her late husband, Grant Wilson, was a 1963 MIT engineering graduate who became a private investor.
 He organized, co-founded, or invested in dozens of businesses in fields ranging from manufacturing and real estate to the Internet, including Cape Air in Hyannis, Massachusetts, and Carlisle Plastics in Minneapolis.
 One of his smaller ventures involved financial backing for MagicFire, a Natick, Massachusetts firm that puts microchips in fireworks to precisely synchronize their explosions with music.